bill-rich/monitoring/README.md

-Scripts for monitoring various things
+Nagios script for monitoring vSphere.